 Sudden paralysis in dogs requires a lot of proper treatment and management.
-If your dog suffers from this, do not play guessing games.
+If your dog suffers from this, do not play guessing games or put off your observations just because your fur-baby seems fine.
 Bring your fur-baby to the vet as soon as possible so your vet can conduct tests and make a proper diagnosis.

 Stimulate your dog’s feet